Soheil-jafari/Language-Guided-Endoscopy-Localization/README.md

   school={Aston University},
   year={2025}
 }
 🤝 Acknowledgements
+This work was completed as part of the CS4700 Dissertation for the MSc in Computer Science at Aston University.

-Supervisor: Dr. Zhuangzhuang Dai
+Supervisor: Dr. Zhuangzhuang Dai.

-Aston University – MSc Computer Science, CS4700 Dissertation

-OpenAI CLIP, M²CRL, VideoMamba, Moment-DETR, and the Cholec80 community

-✨ This repo aims to push forward trustworthy, explainable AI for surgery by combining vision, language, and temporal reasoning.
+This project builds upon the foundational work of the Cholec80 dataset creators and the authors of M²CRL, VideoMamba, CLIP, Moment-DETR, and other referenced works.

 @article{jafari2025query,
   title={Query, Localize, Explain: A Language-Guided Framework for Open-Set Event Localization in Medical Video},